eclipse-pass/main/.github/ISSUE_TEMPLATE/bug-fix-issue.md

 # Environment

 Indicate the environment that the bug was realized.
-This can also be more than environment.
-Can include the following: OS, browser, local/dev/staging/prod etc.
+This can also be more than environment and may include the following: OS, browser, local/dev/staging/prod etc.

 # Date/time occurred